 How to Compress an Image to 200KB

-Discover how to compress an image to 200KB with Hivo's simple guide.
-Optimize your images for faster loading times and better online performance!
+Learn to compress images to 200KB using HIVO’s step-by-step guide.
+Optimize images for faster loading and better performance.
+Start now!

 In today's digital age, image compression has become an essential skill for anyone working with visual content.
 Whether you are a photographer, a graphic designer, or simply someone who wants to share images online, knowing how to compress an image to a specific file size can save you time and bandwidth.
 In this guide, we will take a detailed look at image compression, discuss different techniques and tools, and provide you with a step-by-step guide on how to compress an image to 200KB.